anchor/fleet-magento-docs/docs/how-to/manage-certs.md

 Expiry
 ----

 Auth certs expire two years after being signed and will eventually need to be rotated.
+This means you'll need to create a new cert and then revoke the old cert.